ballerina-platform/openapi-connectors/openapi/orbitcrm/Module.md

 ## Overview

-Orbit connector consume the data exposed in https://orbit.org/v2.
+Orbit CRM connector consume the data exposed in https://orbit.org/v2.
 It is supporting all operations provided by Orbit API.

 ## Obtaining tokens